 Objectives: To determine the extent of all forms of tobacco usage in adult Bangladeshis in relation to gender and locality.

-Methods: Three annual urban and rural cross-sectional surveys were carried out between 2001 and 2003 involving a total of 35,446 adults, of which 54.3% were female and 51.0% were rural dwellers.
+Methods: Three annual urban and rural cross-sectional surveys were carried out between 2001 and 2003 involving a total of 35 446 adults, of whom 54.3% were female and 51.0% were rural dwellers.
 Data were collected through interview using a structured questionnaire.

 Statistics from Altmetric.com

 Provenance and peer review Not commissioned; externally peer reviewed.

 If you wish to reuse any or all of this article please use the link below which will take you to the Copyright Clearance Center’s RightsLink service.
 You will be able to get a quick price and instant permission to reuse the content in many different ways.